luismiguelcasadodiaz/42Barcelona_ciber_python/python_2/ex04/README.md

 > bcnlmcdminipack

-To avoid collision wot other classmates exercises.
+To avoid collision with other classmates exercises.

 bcnlmcdminipack includes two modules: